wp-plugins/contact-form-7-success-page-redirects/readme.txt

 = Why are my forms no longer using Ajax, when I install this plugin? =

-In order to ensure that all forms are submitted properly, and that users can be redirected to success pages from some of your forms, we have had to disable Contact Form 7's JavaScript for all forms.
+In order to ensure that all forms are submitted properly, and that users can be redirected to success pages from some of your forms, I have had to disable Contact Form 7's JavaScript for all forms.
 This means that you won't be able to use Ajax to submit forms.
-In future updates, we hope to change this functionality, so that Ajax is only disabled for the forms that have a redirect page defined.
+In future updates, I hope to change this functionality, so that Ajax is only disabled for the forms that have a redirect page defined.
 Please note that disabling CF7's JavaScript does not affect your forms' ability to send messages properly.

 == Screenshots ==